davidtwco/veritas/web/src/content/curriculum-vitae/default.typ

 = Work Experience
 #exp(
   title: "Huawei Technologies Research & Development UK Ltd.",
-  subtitle: "Senior Software Engineer A (Grade 17), Programming Languages Lab",
+  subtitle: "Senior Software Engineer A, Programming Languages Lab",
   location: "Edinburgh, Scotland",
-  period: "November 2022 - Present"
+  period: "November 2022 - August 2024"
 )[
-  I am the foremost Rust expert within the Central Software Institute of Huawei R&D, leveraging my Rust experience to accelerate and guarantee Rust's successful adoption, this involves:
+  Within the Central Software Institute of Huawei R&D, I leveraged my Rust experience to accelerate and guarantee Rust's successful adoption, involving:

   #list(
-    [contributing to the upstream Rust compiler, prioritising features and bugs which impact Huawei's business units],
+    [contributions to the upstream Rust compiler, prioritising features and bugs which impacted Huawei's business units],
     [directly working with internal customers to recognise Rust opportunities, advising and assisting teams adopting Rust, and identifying and prioritizing requirements for upstream contributions],
-    [supporting HQ colleagues in maintaining our internal toolchain], [internal knowledge sharing on compiler internals],
+    [supporting HQ colleagues in maintaining the internal toolchain], [knowledge sharing of Rust compiler internals],
-    [participating in Huawei's Technical Management Committee to define internal coding standards for Rust],
+    [participation in Huawei's Technical Management Committee to define internal coding standards for Rust],
-    [internally representing the Edinburgh Research Centre within Huawei by promoting our work in company publications and presenting to leadership from other parts of the organisation], [externally representing Huawei by speaking at international conferences and attending as a sponsor],
+    [internally representing the Edinburgh Research Centre within Huawei by promoting my work in company publications and presenting to leadership from other parts of the organisation], [externally representing Huawei by speaking at international conferences and attending as a sponsor],
   )

-  Within Huawei's internal programming language projects I have lead planning and implementation of constant evaluation and contributed to the implementation of automatic differentation.

-  I've been awarded Huawei's "President Award of the 2012 Laboratories", "President's Award of the European Academy", "Gold Team Award", "Innovation Spark Award", and "Future Star" awards.
-I have qualified for and earned an internal "Competency & Qualification" grade in Compilers & Operating Systems at Level 5 (pre-requisite to Grade 20).
+  I was awarded Huawei's "President Award of the 2012 Laboratories", "President's Award of the European Academy", "Gold Team Award", "Innovation Spark Award", and "Future Star" awards.
+I qualified for and earned an internal "Competency & Qualification" grade in Compilers & Operating Systems at Level 5.
 ]

 #exp(
   title: "Huawei Technologies Research & Development UK Ltd.",
-  subtitle: "Senior Software Engineer B (Grade 16), Programming Languages Lab",
+  subtitle: "Senior Software Engineer B, Programming Languages Lab",
   location: "Edinburgh, Scotland",
   period: "Aug 2021 - Nov 2022"
 )[]